Skip to main content

 Suspected cases of ramorum disease on trees or other woodland plants must be reported to the forestry authorities.
 If you think you have seen ramorum disease on a tree or other forest or woodland plant, please check them against the guides to identification above before making your report.

-• In Scotland or Wales, please use TreeAlert.
+• In Scotland, Wales or England, please use TreeAlert.

 • In Northern Ireland, please use TreeCheck, the all-Ireland tree disease reporting tool.